zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ### <a name="11"></a>11 session_exit

-`eventType` 11 indicates that the cloud recording service has ended its tasks and exited. `details` contains the following fields:
+`eventType` 11 indicates that the cloud recording service has ended its tasks and exited. `details` includes the following fields:

 - `msgName`: String.
 The message name, `session_exit`.
 - `leaveStatus`: Number.
 The exit status.